-Rifle Historic (Issued) Sniper Rifles.
-Any rifle and sights

-prior to 1945 designs: the sights and mounts must be in the spirit of the original.
+Historic (Issued) Sniper Rifles.
+Any rifle and sights Rifle prior to 1945 designs: the sights and mounts must be in the spirit of the original.
 Any position, including Hawkins.
 Only the sandbags provided may be used to support the rifle.

 Any (see Para 116).

+Ammunition First Prize
-First Prize The Falklands Heritage Cup won in 1992 by the

-NRA Goodwill Team to the Falkland Islands and presented in 1993, an NRA Gold Medal, a Gold Bar and £100 provided by Sykes McQueen.
+The Falklands Heritage Cup won in 1992 by the NRA Goodwill Team to the Falkland Islands and presented in 1993, an NRA Gold Medal, a Gold Bar and £100 provided by Sykes McQueen.

-Subsequent Prizes List D and a bar of the same colour.
-A single Bronze Bar will be awarded to any competitor achieving an
+List D and a bar of the same colour.
+A single Bronze Subsequent Prizes

+Bar will be awarded to any competitor achieving an HPS who is not awarded first, second or third prize.

-Special Prizes See Special Prizes for McQueen A to G at end of
+See Special Prizes for McQueen A to G at end of Special Prizes